REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Sample and Observations

 \subsection{Galaxy Sample}

 We investigate a sub-sample of 12 galaxies from the Cycle 7 ALMA Large Program REBELS -- Reionization Era Bright Emission Line Survey \citep{Bouwens2022} and its pilot programs \citep{Smit2018, Inami2022, Schouws2022, Schouws2023}.
+The galaxies in the REBELS program were initially photometrically selected using standard Lyman-break criteria in deep ground-based, wide-field imaging \citep{Bouwens2022}. \textbf{They currently constitute the largest sample of bright UV-selected galaxies at $z\sim7$.
+Several additional bright candidates have been identified in JWST fields, largely without ALMA follow-up \citep[e.g.,][]{Roberts-Borsani2025, Jung2022, Finkelstein2022, Tang2023}.
+Because REBELS relies on conventional LBG selection, the sample is likely representative of the bright, star-forming, moderately dusty, LBG population.
+However, quantifying how well it represents the broader UV-luminous population at $z\geq6.5$ requires a mass-complete sample with ALMA coverage in the dust continuum at these redshifts and luminosities, which is not yet available.}

-Employing a spectral scan technique targeting [C~II]$158~\rm \mu m$ and dust continuum emission, the REBELS survey is designed to characterize the star formation, dust, and ISM conditions in the most UV-luminous star-forming galaxies at $z_{\rm phot} > 6.5$, initially photometrically selected as candidate Lyman-break galaxies in deep ground-based, wide-field imaging.
+Employing a spectral scan technique targeting [C~II]$158~\rm \mu m$ and dust continuum emission, the REBELS survey is designed to characterize the star formation, dust, and ISM conditions in the most UV-luminous star-forming galaxies at $z_{\rm phot} > 6.5$. \textbf{ALMA measurements indicate that REBELS galaxies are substantially dust-enriched, showing dust-to-gas ratios similar to those of local metal-rich systems, as well as obscured star-formation fractions of $50-80\%$ \citep{Inami2022, Ferrara2022, Sommovigo2022, Algera2025, Fisher2025b}.
+However, their massive dust reservoirs may not be unique in the EoR, as the dust-to-gas and dust-to-stellar mass ratios in REBELS are broadly consistent with galaxies of similar redshift and metallicity \citep{Algera2025}. }